 David also frequently represents students accused of plagiarism and other academic misconduct.
 In one case, he represented a student appealing a suspension based on his alleged plagiarism; David helped him obtain a new hearing at which he was cleared of the plagiarism charge and his suspension was rescinded.
 David similarly helped a graduate student reverse the failing grade she was given for allegedly plagiarizing a class assignment.
 Through David's representation, other clients, including a medical student accused of theft and a dental student accused of unprofessional conduct, have had their charges and penalties reduced.
 David has successfully raised disability rights issues in several cases where neither the school nor the student recognized the significance of those issues.
 For example, he obtained the reversal of a dental student’s expulsion based on the fact that the school failed to accommodate the student’s disability.
 He has also persuaded one school to dismiss proceedings against a student for wearing an offensive Halloween costume based on a free speech defense.Business and Other Civil Cases

 David brings exceptional trial skills and wide-ranging knowledge of civil legal issues to his civil litigation practice.
-David has extensive experience in a number of civil practice areas, including personal injury, business litigation, employment matters, and property rights.
-His personal injury cases have included slip and falls, automobile accidents, bicycle accidents, and assault and battery suits.
-In a personal injury case, David’s client, the victim of a hit-and-run driver, received an $850,000 settlement after David brought suit against the driver.
+David has extensive experience in several civil practice areas, including personal injury, business litigation, employment matters, and property rights.
 He has represented a company in a real estate matter against its insurance company, as well as owners of a startup in a lawsuit over the dissolution of their business.
 In another case, David represented the shareholders of a small corporation against a breach of fiduciary duty suit.
 In that case, he won on a motion for summary judgment, resulting in the case against his clients being dismissed.

 J.D., University of Pennsylvania Law School, 1982